-(1) Decision-Making Rules

-- (i) Board of Directors' meetings shall be held regularly once a month, with extraordinary meetings convened as and when necessary, as the foundation for ensuring the efficient execution of directors' duties.
-With the exception of the regular Board of Directors meetings, the written approval of each director shall be deemed to constitute a resolution of the Board of Directors, pursuant to regulatory requirements. - (ii) Executive Committee meetings shall be held once a month.
-At each meeting the Executive Committee shall make decisions on fundamental and other important matters related to business operations in an agile manner.
-Through these means, Lion shall strive to promote speedy operations and strengthen the Board of Directors' functions. - (iii) Matters of importance relating to the management policies and strategies of the overall Group shall be deliberated on in advance by the Senior Executive Committee.
+- (1) Decision-Making Rules - (i) Board of Directors' meetings shall be held regularly once a month, with extraordinary meetings convened as and when necessary, as the foundation for ensuring the efficient execution of directors' duties.
+With the exception of the regular Board of Directors meetings, the written approval of each director shall be deemed to constitute a resolution of the Board of Directors, pursuant to regulatory requirements. - (ii) Executive Management Board meetings shall be held three times a month, and Executive Committee meetings shall be held once a month.
+At each meeting the Executive Management Board and the Executive Committee shall make decisions on fundamental and other important matters related to business operations in an agile manner.
+Through these means, Lion shall strive to promote speedy operations and strengthen the Board of Directors' functions. - (iii) Matters of importance relating to the management policies and strategies of the overall Group shall be deliberated on in advance by the Executive Management Board.
 Thereafter, recommendations shall be ratified by the Board of Directors. - (iv) The autonomy of each company within the Group shall be respected; however, each Group company shall regularly report on its business activities to Lion and discuss important matters with Lion before taking action.
-In addition, matters of significance that may substantially impact the assets and earnings of Group companies are subject to approval by Lion's Board of Directors or Executive Committee.

-(2) The Board of Directors

-- (i) The Board of Directors shall determine Companywide objectives and targets common to all directors and employees and promote understanding and awareness of and formulate management plans based on said objectives and targets. - (ii) In order to make management plans more concrete, the Board of Directors shall establish business plans and set operating budgets on the basis of said management plans.
-Investments for marketing, research and development, capital expenditure and new businesses are also allocated on the basis of management plans. - (iii) The Board of Directors shall determine the delegation of authority regarding important matters to organizations, executive general managers and general managers of each division or department. - (iv) The Board of Directors shall review monthly business results.
+In addition, matters of significance that may substantially impact the assets and earnings of Group companies are subject to approval by Lion's Board of Directors or Executive Management Board. - (2) The Board of Directors - (i) The Board of Directors shall determine Companywide objectives and targets common to all directors and employees and promote understanding and awareness of and formulate management plans based on said objectives and targets. - (ii) In order to make management plans more concrete, the Board of Directors shall establish business plans and set operating budgets on the basis of said management plans.
+Investments for marketing, research and development, capital expenditure and new businesses are also allocated on the basis of management plans. - (iii) The Board of Directors shall determine the delegation of authority regarding important matters to organizations, the President, directors and general managers of each division or department. - (iv) The Board of Directors shall review monthly business results.
 In the event of a discrepancy between established targets and actual performance, the director responsible for each division shall provide an analysis of the discrepancy and recommend measures to reduce or eliminate negative factors to the Board of Directors.
-When necessary, targets may be revised.

-(3) Business Operation Structure

-- (i) The directors responsible for each department shall establish efficient business operation structures for their departments, including concrete measures to be implemented. - (ii) Monthly business results shall be collated for management accounting purposes in a timely fashion utilizing the Group's IT systems and submitted to the director responsible for the relevant department and the Board of Directors. - (iii) Subject to item (2) (iv) above, each director responsible for a department shall implement improvements to increase the efficiency of the department's business operation structure as needed.
+When necessary, targets may be revised. - (3) Business Operation Structure - (i) The directors responsible for each department shall establish efficient business operation structures for their departments, including concrete measures to be implemented. - (ii) Monthly business results shall be collated for management accounting purposes in a timely fashion utilizing the Group's IT systems and submitted to the director responsible for the relevant department and the Board of Directors. - (iii) Subject to item (2) (iv) above, each director responsible for a department shall implement improvements to increase the efficiency of the department's business operation structure as needed.